danest/metorik-helper/readme.txt

 = 1.0.4 =
 * Fix bug when cart object not available and localizing Metorik's JS.
 * Compiled and minified JS.
+* Filter for changing the cart recovery final URL (by default it takes them to the checkout page).

 = 1.0.3 =
 * Fix add to cart popup bug where it sometimes showed at the bottom of the page.